DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 DISTRIBUTION SYSTEM

 - Most wireless networks are not standalone networks
-    - Rather, they are a way for wireless clients to connect to the wired network INFRASTRUCTURE
+    - Rather, they are a way for wireless clients to connect to the wired network infrastructure
-- In 802.11, the UPSTREAM wired network is called the DS (DISTRIBUTION SYSTEM)
+- In 802.11, the upstream wired network is called the DS (DISTRIBUTION SYSTEM)
 - Each wireless BSS or ESS is mapped to a VLAN in the wired network

 ![image](https://github.com/psaumur/CCNA/assets/106411237/adf9deae-693c-4f1b-8d6d-c4fbfc356418)

 - It is possible for an AP to provide multiple wireless LANs, each with a unique SSID
-- Each WLAN is mapped to a separate VLAN and connected to the wired network via a TRUNK
+- Each WLAN is mapped to a separate VLAN and connected to the wired network via a trunk
 - Each WLAN uses a unique BSSID, usually by incrementing the last digit of the BBSID by one

 ![image](https://github.com/psaumur/CCNA/assets/106411237/5667abba-dc3f-4571-a11a-43b3e8cf4304)